Sai Wing Mock: Chinatown kingpin

 One Chinatown historian describes Mock Duck in 1904 as "strutting around on Pell Street, covered in diamonds," adding that, at that time, "Mock Duck is firmly in control of the Hip Sing, his sinister image bolstered by his long, lethal-looking fingernails, which signal he is too grand to do the dirty work he assigns to others."
+Mock Duck was considered socially conservative even by contemporary standards, choosing to keep his queue hairstyle even after the 1911 Revolution that ended the Qing dynasty, though this was ultimately rooted in pragmatism, as Mock maintained that braided hair "encouraged the Occidental illusion that all Chinese look alike", thus confusing police in identifying individuals, noting that the braid could also be easily hidden under a hat if needed.